Violent Midnight: Critical response

-The New York Daily News lambasted the film for its depiction of sexuality and violence, with a review noting: "The quota of sexual abormals is high, and their activities are grossly delineated on screen...
+The New York Daily News lambasted the film for its depiction of sexuality and violence, with a review noting: "The quota of sexual abnormals is high, and their activities are grossly delineated on screen...
 The film's potential as a likely mystery is abnegated by trickery, perversion and sensationalism."
 Kevin Thomas of the Los Angeles Times criticized the film for focusing more on the female students of the women's college than on Phillips's character of Elliot, as well as for its "awkward editing, poor sound and distracting music."
 Thomas also noted the sexuality depicted in the film as "gratuitous," but conceded "several first-rate performances [and] respectable camera work that makes the most of its rural setting."

 Mark Deming of AllMovie awarded the film one and a half out of five stars, deeming it "a stark but interesting low-budget thriller."
 Glenn Erickson's review published in DVD Talk notes: "Tenney's film finds a sex angle by populating the film with a beautiful artist's model and a girls' school overflowing with man-crazy students.
 Add a Psycho- inspired mix of mental aberration and gory killing, and Violent Midnight is a progressive exploitation show with multiple promotional handles."